junxit/us-congress-bills-119/bill.md

 ## § 6.
 Strengthening tools to dismantle scam compounds and hold significant transnational criminal organizations accountable

 - **(a)** *Imposition of sanctions with respect to significant actors in scam compound operations* Beginning on and after the date that is 180 days after the date of the enactment of this Act, the President may impose the sanctions described in subsection (b) with respect to any foreign person that the President determines—
-  - **(1)** has materially assisted in, or provided significant financial or technological support to, or provided significant goods or services in support of, the activities of international scam compounds or enabling services, including recruitment fraud, human trafficking (including forced criminality), cyber-enabled fraud, or money laundering; or
+  - **(1)** has materially assisted in, or provided significant financial or technological support to, or provided significant goods or services in support of, the activities of international scam compounds or enabling services, including recruitment fraud, human trafficking (including forced criminality), cyber-enabled fraud, or money-laundering; or
-  - **(2)** owned, controlled, directed, or acted for, or on behalf of, a significant scam compound operation or enabling service, including recruitment fraud, human trafficking (including forced criminality), cyber-enabled fraud, or money laundering.
+  - **(2)** owned, controlled, directed, or acted for, or on behalf of, a significant scam compound operation or enabling service, including recruitment fraud, human trafficking (including forced criminality), cyber-enabled fraud, or money-laundering.
 - **(b)** *Sanctions described* The President may exercise of all powers granted to the President under the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.) to the extent necessary to block and prohibit all transactions in all property and interests in property of a foreign person described in subsection (a), including, to the extent appropriate, the vessel of which the person is the beneficial owner, if such property or interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person.
 - **(c)** *Implementation; penalties*
   - **(1)** *Implementation* The President may exercise all authorities provided under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
 1702 and 1704) to carry out this section.